clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Simple, yet effective, techniques are used throughout the
 |CL| system design to defend against common attack vectors and enable
 good security hygiene.
-Below are are some examples:
+Below are some examples:

 * Full disk encryption using `Linux Unified Key Setup`_ (LUKS)  is available